Chinonsoprisca/LITA_CAPSTONE_PROJECT1/README.md

 # LITA_CAPSULE_PROJECT1
-This is the documentation of my first Data Analysis Bootcamp Project.
+This is the documentation of my Data Analysis Bootcamp Project1 with @INCUBATOR HUB.

 ## Project Title
-Sales Performance Analysis
+Sales Performance Analysis for a Retail Store

 [Project Overview](#project-overview)